-Refer to Annex A, Figure 2 through Figure 4 for graphs of forecast CO Code demand from current and prospective CO Code Holders and Administrative Codes set aside in Area Code 226/519/548 for the two most recent NRUFs (January 2021 and July 2021).
+Refer to Figures 2 through 4 for graphs of forecast CO Code demand from current and prospective CO Code Holders and charts of Administrative Codes set aside in area code 226/519/548 for the two most recent NRUFs (January 2021 and July 2021).

-RELIEF OPTION
+RELIEF OPTIONS

-The Relief Option as identified and examined in this PROC is a Distributed Overlay over an existing geographic area served by multiple existing overlay NPAs.
+The Relief Option as identified and examined in this PD is a Distributed Overlay over an existing geographic area served by multiple existing overlay NPAs.

-Using this method, a new NPA is overlaid over an existing NPA (i.e., the geographic area) that is served by multiple existing overlay NPAs 226/519/548.
+Using this method, a new NPA is overlaid over an existing NPA (i.e., the geographic area).
+In this case, the new NPA 392 will be overlaid over the geographic area currently served by NPA 226/519/548.

 The Relief Option identified above was evaluated using the following assumptions:

+The Five-Year Historical growth values of 72 CO Codes was used to identify the subsequent PED for this Relief Option by comparing the July 2021 R-NRUF data in the table below: